KaiyueTao/labelClass/README.md

 Python3 labelClass.py
 ```

 It's for the convenience in labeling multi-classes image dataset.
 The labeled info will be saved in a **json** file with a Python dictionary data structure.
-Other format like **txt** and **xml** will be added soon.
+Other format like **txt** and **xml** will soon be added.